I just completed a 30 Day Paleo Challenge. I started it on June 17 and finished on July 18, 2011.

 b.)
 You will look and feel so much better.

 How I Approached My 30 Day Challenge

 1. I made a decision that I was going to do it- I stuck to it and I did not “cheat”, ever.
 I made up my mind and my focus was laser sharp for 30 days.
-Honestly people, making a decision to follow-thru and not quit is 60% of your success.
+Honestly people, making a decision to follow-thru and not quit accounts for 80% of your success.

 I’m telling you this because if you’re in a starch and sugar rut right now, it may be exactly what you need to do.
 So keep doing it!
 I’m totally serious.
 Give yourself a break and eat the cookie.
 That’s what I did!